Our Historical Past

 Completed as a warehouse in 1905.
 The architect, J.C Maddison, was well-known “for a great number of important buildings” throughout New Zealand and especially in the South Island.
 His other significant local buildings included the original Messrs J. Ballantyne and Company department store; Woods Mill in Addington; the “splendid” Kaiapoi Woollen Manufacturing Company’s offices and warehouse; the “new” Warners Hotel, as well as a private residence for Sir Westby Brook Perceval, M.H.R for Christchurch South.
 In 1879 Maddison had won first and second prize in a design competition for his Christchurch Town Hall plans and in 1887 was elected a Fellow of the Royal Institute of British Architects.

-Opening in 2004, NG Boutique is situated on the ground floor alongside Lawn Interiors.
+Opening in 2006, NG Boutique is situated on the ground floor.
 New City Barbers is located at the back of the building, opening onto the carpark area.
 Upstairs offices represent creative industries including art, architecture and design.

 Rock Hard Safety